 If you are a member of the public and have concerns about the welfare of a child or adult at risk

 Are they in immediate danger or are they injured?

-If yes, contact the emergency services by dialing 999.
+If yes, contact the emergency services by dialling 999.
 In all cases relating to concerns about a child if you are not sure what to do contact the NSPCC 24-hour freephone helpline (0808 800 5000).
-For non-emergency safeguarding advice about a child or adult at risk contact firstname.lastname@example.org.
+For non-emergency safeguarding advice about a child or adult at risk contact [email protected].